drggboy/mytest_v2/README.md

 ![Banner](./images/test.gif)

-Gateway deployment planning consists of two key steps: roadside sensor node coordinate collection and relay node optimal deployment location calculation.
+Relay node deployment planning consists of two key steps: roadside sensor node coordinate collection and relay node optimal deployment location calculation.
 This system provides 8 test [datasets](https://github.com/drggboy/mytest_v2/tree/master/Datasets) that can be used for testing.
 You can also use the mark mode in the system to mark node coordinates for relay node calculations.

 # Usage
-If you only need to run this project for traffic gateway deployment, then only need to configure [runtime environment](#runtime-environment)。You can download the version that does not include the matlab algorithm in the release.
-After downloading, execute the following code to deploy the gateway by accessing `localhost:8081`.
+If you only need to run this project for relay node deployment, then only need to configure [runtime environment](#runtime-environment)。You can download the version that does not include the matlab algorithm in the release.
+After downloading, execute the following code to deploy the relay node by accessing `localhost:8081`.
 ```sh
 java xxx.jar -ak xxxxx
 ```